-(c) Proportionate Allotments: For each Portion, on the date of oversubscription:

-- (i) Allotments to the Applicants shall be made in proportion to their respective Application size, rounded off to the nearest integer; - (ii) If the process of rounding off to the nearest integer results in the actual allocation of NCDs being higher than the Issue Size, not all Applicants will be allotted the number of NCDs arrived at after such rounding off.
-Rather, each Applicant whose Allotment size, prior to rounding off, had the highest decimal point would be given preference; - (iii) In the event, there are more than one Applicant whose entitlement remain equal after the manner of distribution referred to above, our Company will ensure that the Basis of Allotment is finalised by draw of lots in a fair and equitable manner; and - (iv) The total Allotment under Option I to Option VIII of the NCDs shall not exceed a value more than ₹15,000 lakhs.

-(d) Applicant applying for more than one Options of NCDs:
+- (c) Proportionate Allotments: For each Portion, on the date of oversubscription: - (i) Allotments to the Applicants shall be made in proportion to their respective Application size, rounded off to the nearest integer; - (ii) If the process of rounding off to the nearest integer results in the actual allocation of NCDs being higher than the Issue Size, not all Applicants will be allotted the number of NCDs arrived at after such rounding off.
+Rather, each Applicant whose Allotment size, prior to rounding off, had the highest decimal point would be given preference; - (iii) In the event, there are more than one Applicant whose entitlement remain equal after the manner of distribution referred to above, our Company will ensure that the Basis of Allotment is finalised by draw of lots in a fair and equitable manner; and - (d) Applicant applying for more than one Option of NCDs:

-If an Applicant has applied for more than one Options of NCDs, and in case such Applicant is entitled to allocation of only a part of the aggregate number of NCDs applied for due to such Applications received on the date of oversubscription, the option-wise allocation of NCDs to such Applicants shall be in proportion to the number of NCDs with respect to each option, applied for by such Applicant, subject to rounding off to the nearest integer, as appropriate in consultation with Lead Manager and Designated Stock Exchange.
+If an Applicant has applied for more than one Option of NCDs, and in case such Applicant is entitled to allocation of only a part of the aggregate number of NCDs applied for due to such Applications received on the date of oversubscription, the option-wise allocation of NCDs to such Applicants shall be in proportion to the number of NCDs with respect to each option, applied for by such Applicant, subject to rounding off to the nearest integer, as appropriate in consultation with Lead Manager and Designated Stock Exchange.

-In cases of odd proportion for Allotment made, our Company in consultation with the Lead Manager will Allot the residual NCD (s) in the following order:
+In cases of odd proportion for Allotment made, our Company in consultation with the Lead Manager will allot the residual NCD (s) in the following order:

-- (i) first with monthly interest payment in decreasing order of tenor i.e. Options I, II, III and IV; - (ii) followed by annual interest payment in decreasing order of tenor i.e. Options V, VI, VII; and - (iii) followed by payment on cumulative options in decreasing order of tenor i.e. Options VIII, IX, X and XI.
+- (i) first with monthly interest payment in order of least tenor i.e. Option I, II, III and IV; - (ii) followed by annual interest payment in order of least tenor i.e. Option V, VI, VII; and - (iii) followed by payment on cumulative Option in order of least tenor i.e. Option VIII, IX, X and XI.